 Custom Audience ads

-We may show you interest-based advertising with your permission when you are using Facebook through their service called Custom Audience Tool, which enables us to personalise our ads or remarket based on the sections of the site you visit for example.
+We may show you interest-based advertising with your consent when you are using Facebook through their service called Custom Audience Tool, which enables us to personalise our ads or remarket based on the sections of the site you visit for example.

 We may also use this to create similar audiences in our marketing.